DatepollSystems/WaiterRobot-iOS/README.md

 # iOS

-This Repository includes the iOS version of the WaiterRobot App.
+This Repository includes the iOS version of the kellner.team App.
 It is based on a shared Kotlin-Multiplatform (KMM) module, which can be found [here](https://github.com/DatepollSystems/waiterrobot-mobile_android-shared) (there you can also find the Android version of the app).
 The KMM module is integrated as a Swift-Package (shared).